tagawa/dax-designer/README.md

 # dax-designer
-Dax Designer: Create a custom image of the DuckDuckGo mascot.
+Dax Designer: Create a custom image of Dax, the DuckDuckGo mascot.